qemtek/football_trading/readme.txt

 Stage 2
 - Gather correct store odds (pre-game) for all games
 - Use the calculated probabilities and betting odds to compare different betting strategies and measure total return. [betting strategies: standard betting, kelly staking]
-- Try test different window sizes and report results
+- Test different window sizes (how many games should we use as history)

 Stage 3
-- Use additional data to inform the probabilities, using the previous probabilities as a base..
-Many different options for this:
-	Option 1 - Model with 4 outputs, which are the mean and standard deviation of the goal distributions.
-	Option 2 - Model with 1 output per goal selection in betfair (up to 3-3 then 'any other home/away win')
+- Use additional features to change the probabilities (by altering the mean of the poisson distribution).
+Here we basically turn the mean of the poisson distribution into the output of a model, using other features.
 ...

 Stage x